FilaliAnas/FilaliAnas/README.md

 -🧑‍🏫 Part-time programming instructor and full-time technology enthusiast.<br>
 -🚀 Computer science student with a passion for software development and education.<br>
--💻 Full-stack software developer with a focus on Python and JavaScript.<br>
+-💻 Full-stack software developer with a focus on Java ,Python and JavaScript.<br>
 -👨‍👦 Creator of educational programming content for children and beginners.<br>
 -📚 Lifelong learner and technology enthusiast.<br>
 -📫 How to reach me: filalianas0001@gmail.com.<br>